TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 #> ???
 ```

 The "-L 2" argument lets tree know to stop listing files after hitting a depth level of 2 in the directory.
+This is to avoid overflowing your terminal window.